Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

       * 0: Do NOT use temporary NetCDF trajectories
       * 1: Use temporary NetCDF trajectories

+??? danger "`overwrite_data` Removed"
     `overwrite_data` (Default = 0)
-:   Defines whether the gmx_MMPBSA data will be overwritten. `gmx_MMPBSA` detects if the gmxMMPBSA data files exist
-    before copying them.
+    :   Defines whether the gmx_MMPBSA data will be overwritten. `gmx_MMPBSA` detects if the gmxMMPBSA data files exist before copying them.
 This option allows the user to control the copy process and prevents the system from being overloaded by copying files unnecessarily.

         * 0: don't
         * 1: overwrite gxmMMPBSA data if exist

         !!! tip Keep in mind
             We recommend activating this option with each new release because there may be changes and/or corrections in the gmxMMPBSA data files.

+        _Removed in v1.4.3_

         _New in v1.3.1_

 `PBRadii` (Default = 3)
 :   PBRadii to build amber topology files: